carlynicholson/agile/readme.md

 Honestly there's a lot of different meanings for minimum viable product.
 [This video does a great job describing an approach](https://www.youtube.com/watch?v=1FoCbbbcYT8)

 So what does MVP mean in this class?
 It's not so different.
-Build something that works(sorta), that you can get feedback from, and subsequently iterate on.
+Build something that works (sorta), that you can get feedback from, and subsequently iterate on.

 For the scope of this course.
 Think of a bronze, silver and gold model.
 Silver is really what you're trying to make.
 But if you fall short on time you have your bronze you can fall back on.
 If you don't have enough to do, you could go to your gold model.
-Your MVP should be on that bronze/silver line..... ish
+Your MVP should be on that bronze/silver line... ish

 ## User Stories, how do we figure out our MVP?